Publications by Dr. Jessica Cook

-Jessica Cook, PhD, is an Assistant Professor at the University of Wisconsin-Madison School of Medicine and Public Health (UW-SMPH) and is an investigator at the UW Center for Tobacco Research and Intervention (UW-CTRI).
-Dr. Cook is the Co-Director of the UW-CTRI Tobacco Curriculum Educational Program at UW-SMPH.
-She is also a clinical psychologist at the William S. Middleton Memorial VA, where she treats Veterans with posttraumatic stress disorder.
+Jessica Cook, PhD, is a Professor at the University of Wisconsin School of Medicine and Public Health and is an investigator at UW-CTRI.
+Dr. Cook is also an investigator at the William S. Middleton Memorial VA, where she directs the Veterans Tobacco Research Group and co-directs the VA Interprofessional Advanced Fellowship in Addictions Treatment.

 To schedule interviews with UW-CTRI representatives, contact Communications.